The Best Lifetime Movies So Far In 2023

 A Deadly Mistake

-"A Deadly Mistake" was released in Europe earlier this year, and will premiere in the U.S. on June 2, 2023.
+"A Deadly Mistake" was released in Europe earlier this year, and premiered in the U.S. on June 2, 2023.
 The film is described on the Reel One Entertainment site: "After a car accident leaves her boyfriend in a coma, April's panic attacks return and make her life a living hell.
 However, once she accepts the kindness of a stranger trying to help her, she realizes that he might not be the stranger she thought he is."
 The screenwriter, Stephen Romano, says the film is a "squirmy, soapy scandal story."

 Now, these are the types of plots we're talking about!
 We love when a mysterious past comes back to haunt a protagonist.